janik6n/jetzt/README.md

 ## Manage Python dependencies

-All dependency management takes place in a *virtualenv* (created with `jetzt --scaffold`), so **make sure you have activated the project's environment before running these commands with `source venv/bin/activate`**.
+All dependency management takes place within a *virtualenv* (created with `jetzt --scaffold`), so **make sure you have activated the project's environment before running these commands with `source venv/bin/activate`**.
 There is naturally the standard way of using *pip* to install dependencies, and manually add them to `requirements.txt`, etc.

 *Jetzt* includes an option to install and manage the dependencies for you.
 Please continue reading.